Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Conclusion

-\textit{Acknowledgements} --- We are grateful to Vladislav Kurilovich for the valuable comments on our results.
+We are grateful to Vladislav Kurilovich for the valuable comments on our results.
 We also have benefited from discussions with E. Yaraie and M. Kiselev.
-This research was supported in part by the Netherlands Organization for Scientific Research/Ministry of Science and Education (NWO/OCW), by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, and by the DOE contract DEFG02-08ER46482 (NVG).
+This research was supported in part by the Netherlands Organization for Scientific Research/Ministry of Science and Education (NWO/OCW), by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme.

 \begin{widetext}